 The second floor houses a cheerful little cafe, which used to be linked to a now demolished railway station (hence the industrial-sounding name).
 It's a large and airy space with high ceilings, and plenty of windows which flood the place with natural sunlight.
 The Engine shed cafe offers fuss-free self service dining, canteen style - the menu is written on a blackboard next to the serving counter and includes a host of organic and vegetarian dishes including Moroccan vegetable stew with cous-cous, and home-made hommus dips with oatcakes.

-Engine Shed Cafe is its commitment to hiring staff with learning difficulties.
+One interesting feature about the Engine Shed Cafe is its commitment to hiring staff with learning difficulties.
 The cafe aims to train and empower these individuals by giving them work experience, and equipping them with practical and transferable skills.
 I think it's a good concept, and I would encourage you to come with an open mind, plenty of patience and a big smile for the staff!

 I had a large bowl of carrot and coconut soup with a fresh roll - an unusual combination but tasted quite good.
 To top it off, I ordered a chocolate cake which was really nice!
 They have quite a selection of sweet treats on the counter including raspberry flapjacks and carrot cakes, some of which are vegan-friendly.